 2023 Women’s World Cup Round of 16 Betting Odds - August 10

-Looking to advance to the 2023 Women's World Cup final (on August 20), 16 teams are competing in the first knockout round, as the tournament in Australia and New Zealand has reached the business end.
+Sixteen teams are still standing in the 2023 Women's World Cup, and they will play in the first knockout round, looking to eventually advance to the final on August 20.

-Get a betting edge ahead of today's Women's World Cup action by checking out our betting preview below.
+Pick up a betting edge ahead of today's Women's World Cup action by checking out our odds breakdown below.

 Bet on the Women's World Cup and more at Draftkings!
 Bet now to get a first deposit bonus of up to $1,000!